uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 The `globals.css` file specifies global styles - right now it's needed for the Tailwind directives.

 The `src/db` directory contains everything that is related to the database (including the migrations).

+The `.eslintrc.json` contain the `eslint` configuration.

+The `.env` file contains our enviroment variables.

+The `.gitignore` file contains the files that should be ignored by git.